 You can add another row of elements to your page by clicking the plus sign at the bottom.

-All of the elements have a lot of options for customization, including CSS animations.
+All of the elements available have tons of options for customization, including CSS animations.
 You can even add extra class names so you can customize the CSS styles more easily.

 You can also edit any page from the front end.

-Just click the Edit with Visual Composer link in the toolbar while viewing any page.
+Just click the Edit with WPBakery Page Builder link in the toolbar while viewing any page.

 In the top right corner menu, you can change your page settings, preview the page in different screen sizes, switch to the backend editor, and click Update to save any changes.
 Go back to viewing the page by clicking the X.

-By default, Visual Composer is only available for editing pages.
-But if you navigate to Visual Composer » Role Manager, you can choose to enable the editor on posts as well.
+By default, WPBakery Page Builder is only available for editing pages.
+But if you navigate to WPBakery Page Builder » Role Manager, you can choose to enable the editor on posts as well.

-WPBakery, the developers behind Visual Composer, also has many add-on plugins available.
+WPBakery, the developers behind WPBakery Page Builder, also have many add-on plugins available.

 Here are just a few examples:

-- Easy Tables: Create and manage tables with drag and drop interface.
+- Easy Tables: Create and manage tables with a drag and drop interface.